 Do you brush and floss your teeth often to get rid of the sugars and food particles that combine with bacteria to create plaque?
-You might think that brushing and flossing is all that you can do to achieve healthier teeth.
-Plaque on the teeth produces acid that eats away at tooth enamel causing cavities and other oral health issues.
-If you really want to fight against plaque, it might be time to change your diet.
+You might think that brushing and flossing are all that you can do to achieve healthier teeth.
+Plaque on the teeth produces an acid that eats away at tooth enamel causing cavities and other oral health issues.
+If you really want to fight against plaque and want healthy teeth, it might be time to change your diet.
 Adding specific foods to your diet can be a great way to achieve healthier teeth.
 Along with brushing and flossing, changing the foods you consume can make a huge difference in your smile.

 These are the healthy snacks that a Minneapolis Dentist would recommend that you add to your diet: